the-turing-way/the-turing-way/book/website/community-handbook/presenting.md

 ---
 height: 500px
 name: giving-a-talk
-alt: Giving a talk about the Turing Way or running a Turing Way workshop.
+alt: The image shows a female speaker with long dark hair standing in front of a large wall mounted screen giving a talk about the Turing Way.
+There are several audience members watching her.
+There is also an image of a head scarf wearing person sitting at their desk in front of a laptop running an online Turing Way workshop.
 ---
 Giving a talk or workshop about _The Turing Way_.
 Illustration by Scriberia for _The Turing Way_ community, used under a CC-BY 4.0 licence.
 DOI: https://doi.org/10.5281/zenodo.3332807.
 ```